plone/training/chapter02.rst

 Installation
 ------------

-Plone 4.2 requires a working Python 2.7 and several other system-tools that not every OS provides.
-Therefore the installation of Plone is differen on every system.
+Plone 4 requires a working Python 2.7 and several other system-tools that not every OS provides.
+Therefore the installation of Plone is different on every system.
 Here are some ways that python can can be used:

 * use a Python that comes pre-installed in your operating-system (most Linuxes and Mac OS have one)
 * use the python-buildout (https://github.com/collective/buildout.python)